 Dental implants are metal anchors that are surgically placed into the jaw bone.
 These anchors act as tooth root substitutes.
 Small posts, which protrude through the gums, are then attached to the top of the implant.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jaw bone.
 For the first three months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the dental implant has bonded to the jaw bone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
 Drs.
-Kruth, Kasunich or Hertz can then start making your new teeth.
+Kruth, Kasunich, Hertz or Miller can then start making your new teeth.
 An impression or digital scan must be taken.
 Then, posts or attachments can be connected to the implants.
 The replacement teeth are then placed over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Surgical Advances in Dental Implants — One stage implants

 Using the most recent advances in dental implant technology, Drs.
 Kasunich and Hertz are able to place single stage implants in certain situations.
 These implants do not require a second procedure to uncover them, but they do require a minimum of three months of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.